English – French – Japanese – Spanish – Chinese

 While I have confessed some things, there are sins I do not dare confess because they are so despicable that I do not want to foul minds with the thought of them.
 I would be committing another sin by divulging those.
 I only want to say to all that there can be hope, no matter how vile your sins.
 I have learned that we are all capable of the worst, every last one of us.
 There was hope and salvation for me.
 After all, Jesus paid the price for every sin.

-I began telling people that I needed to go back
+I began telling people that I needed to go back to the Catholic Church.

 As long as I was Catholic, my sins were not an issue, but when my sins were cleaned up, in the Name of the Lord Jesus Christ, outside of the Catholic influence, suddenly I was as a leper to them.
 Why weren’t they thankful?